TheMartianLife/BigDayIn2019/tech.md

 * You can make things other people can't.
 Make sure you show them off!
 * Just because you are surrounded by people with similar expertise, don't forget you are becoming an expert!

+^
+To recap: just because you're at uni, doesn't mean things people do once they're career technologists are closed to you.
+Lots of things welcome students.
+You can go to conferences and be part of projects--or start your own projects--and play the part of an expert much earlier than you may think.

 ---

 ![](assets/house.jpg)

 ^
 And one final piece of advice: revel in your successes because not everything you try will be one.
 This is the corner of my office at home where I put up everything I'm proud of and on days where I have a lot of homework and everything seems really hard, I look up and it keeps me going.

 ---